Email

 The red corrective instructions will be deleted.

-11. If a screen fails in a basic (non EFIS equipped) EICAS system?
+21. If a screen falls in an advanced (EFIS equipped) EICAS system?

 The engine primary data is displayed on the emergency engine data LED display.